abhijeet1999/PyTorch-YOLOv3/README.md

 Add `--pretrained_weights weights/darknet53.conv.74` to train using a backend pretrained on ImageNet.

 #### Detect_video
-To detect video from we cam code is given, it is edited with help of https://github.com/AyushExel/Detectx-Yolo-V3
+To detect video from web cam code is given, it is edited with help of https://github.com/AyushExel/Detectx-Yolo-V3
-Note: the model weight(.pth) file should be in PyTorch-YOLOv3
+Note: the model weight(.pth) file should be in PyTorch-YOLOv3 The python file utilises 'utill' file

 ```
 $ python3 detect_video.py